friskaam/rakamin-htmlcss/README.md

 - **Explore Destinations**: Highlights beautiful locations in Indonesia.
 - **Things to Do**: Features activities like hiking, diving, and cultural tours.
 - **Gallery**: Displays visual highlights of Indonesia's tourist spots.
-- **Interactive Map**: Includes GeoJSON-based mapping of destinations.
+- **Interactive Map**: Includes GeoJSON-based Indonesia mapping of destinations.